Women in Engineering Day

 While recognizing this day, the Women’s Engineering Society encourages all sectors of the industry to take part in applauding their woman engineers and present ideas that will encourage more women to enter the industry.

-An identified issue with the disproportionate number of women in engineering is the lack of awareness of opportunities.
+An identified issue with the disproportionate number of females in engineering is the lack of awareness of opportunities.
 The more the industry focuses on the growth of women engineers and re-brands engineering as an equal opportunity position, the more access women will have to obtain better roles.

 Declaring your company is an equal opportunity workplace, and actually working to make this a reality are very different things.
 At Integrant, we established our commitment to inclusivity in the foundation of the company and grew from there.